 Instead, leave registration open until the all-access pass cart closes.
 Attendees who sign up late may want access to the videos that they missed and have to buy the all-access pass to get that.

 If you can outsource your inbox, do it!
 Have someone else field the questions and emails with the help of canned responses you create.
 Let them tell you when something needs your attention so you can focus on other tasks.

 The most common questions are:

-For the most part, everyone means well and is just excited for the event.
+For the most part, everyone means well and is just excited about the event.
 Keep this in mind if you're managing your own inbox and find yourself answering the same questions repeatedly, even when the answers are clearly listed elsewhere.

-Also take repeated questions as an opportunity to make improvements.
+Also, take repeated questions as an opportunity to make improvements.
 For example:

 If you do find that summit week is stressful or you run into tech glitches, it's totally okay.
 We had a huge tech glitch in my 4th summit, but our attendees were extremely understanding once we communicated the issue to them and we still came out with $60,000 in revenue.

 A few of my top tips to reduce stress and tech issues include:

 Remember, summit week is a little crazy for everyone and that's okay.
 You are taking on a lot to manage hundreds or thousands of attendees, a group of speakers, and all kinds of new tech.
 You can do it!